spookylukey/django-views-the-right-way/source/detail_view.rst

 A third way to shorten the CBV is to omit ``context_object_name``.
 In that case, instead of having our ``Product`` object having the name ``product`` in the template, it would have the name ``object``.
-Don't do that! ``object`` is a very choice of name for something unless you really have no idea what type it is, and is going to hurt maintenance in various ways.
+Don't do that! ``object`` is a very bad choice of name for something unless you really have no idea what type it is, and is going to hurt maintenance in various ways.

 It's good that ``context_object_name`` exists, but unfortunate that it is optional.
 For the instance variable on the view, however, things are worse — it is always ``self.object``.
 This is probably a good thing when you are writing CBVs, but a bad thing when doing maintenance.

 The issue here is again the problem of generic code.
-For the view code, it's unusually tricky problem — you are inheriting from generic code that doesn't know a better name than ``object``.
+For the view code, it's an unusually tricky problem — you are inheriting from generic code that doesn't know a better name than ``object``.
 However, **your** code is not generic, and could have chosen a much better name, but your code wasn't in charge.

-This is a problem that is specific to class based generic code.
-If you write generic **function** based generic code (see TODO), the problem doesn't exist, because you don't inherit local variable names.
+This is a problem that is specific to **class based** generic code.
+If you write :ref:`function based generic code <function-based-generic-views>`, the problem doesn't exist, because you don't inherit local variable names.

 Discussion: layering violations — shortcuts vs mixins
 -----------------------------------------------------